Want to know more about KVM and what it can do for you? Click Here

 IP-based KVM has long been seen as a shining example of just how beneficial the use of IP can be, and as more broadcasters make the move to adopting IP networks for use within and across campuses, IP-based KVM continues to add value.
 How does it add this value?
 Here are ten ways:

-IP-based KVM provides tremendous flexibility to operations, allowing organisations to use switching and extension functionality in order to free up space and improve the ergonomics of working environments.
-Having the ability to locate computing resources away from user workspace via copper and/or fibre networks, for example, is particularly beneficial when moving premises or upgrading operational infrastructure.
+IP-based KVM provides tremendous flexibility to operations, allowing organizations to use switching and extension functionality in order to free up space and improve the ergonomics of working environments.
+Having the ability to locate computing resources away from user workspace via copper and/or fiber networks, for example, is particularly beneficial when moving premises or upgrading operational infrastructure.
 With an IP-based KVM matrix, existing infrastructure may be used to add access points or re-route parts of a network.
-This was perfectly illustrated recently when Frankfurt city centre was evacuated because of the need to defuse a large Second World War bomb.
+This was perfectly illustrated recently when Frankfurt city center was evacuated because of the need to defuse a large Second World War bomb.
 Within this evacuation area were companies who owned traditional matrixes that could not be accessed from outside without the use of IP to reroute their broadcast networks.

 IP-based KVM can expand (or contract) to serve any number of computers/users.
 Designed to suit your developing needs, growing as your business grows.
 You don’t have to know whether you are going to need 288 or 96 ports at the beginning of your project.
 Unlike traditional KVM, there is no ceiling to the number of connected users or computers.
 It also means that stage one of an installation could consist of acquiring a host of extenders, with stage two involved in turning that point to point extender set-up into a fully switchable matrix.